SolidHal/PrawnOS/README.md

 </h1>

-#### A build system for making blobless Debian and mainline Linux kernel with support for dmcrypt/LUKS root partition encryption graphics acceleration using panfrost
+#### A build system for making blobless Debian and mainline Linux kernel with support for libre ath9k wireless, dmcrypt/LUKS root partition encryption, and graphics acceleration using panfrost

 Supports the following Devices:
 * armhf cpu: